 Once the celebrations in the capital quiet down, we’ll then embark on a drive through the Karakum Desert.
 Here you’ll explore the Ancient UNESCO world heritage archaeological sites along the Silk Road such as the ancient fortresses, underground thermal springs, an incomplete beach resort, and the very famous Gates of Hell.
 Turkmenistan is a place oozing in both history and quirkiness.

-The LOI application process is quite complicated and time-consuming, and Independence Day is a special time of the year with extra restrictions.
+The LOI application process for Turkmenistan is quite complicated and time-consuming.
 For the best chance of approval, please get in at least 3 months in advance.
 Late applications are accepted but the approval rate goes down, in most cases you will get a full refund if the application is rejected.

-Meet your local and YPT guides at Ashgabat International Airport.
+Arrive early in the morning and meet your guides at Ashgabat International Airport.

-Overnight in Ashgabat
+Overnight in Ashgabat.

-Monday 27th September – Ashgabat
+Monday September 27th – Ashgabat – Nisa – Ashgabat

-Visit Nisa, a UNESCO site which was once the capital of the Parthian Empire, a half an hour drive north-west of Ashgabat.
-Admission included.
+Leaving the city, we’ll visit Nisa, a UNESCO site which was once the capital of the Parthian Empire.

 Visit Anau on the eastern outskirts of Ashgabat and see the remains of Anau Fortress and Sheikh Jemaladdin Mosque which was destroyed in the 1948 earthquake.